What Causes Erectile Dysfunction? Physical, Psychological and Medication Causes

 What are the most common physical causes of erectile dysfunction?

-The most common physical causes of ED include cardiovascular disease (narrowed blood vessels reducing blood flow to the penis), diabetes (nerve and blood vessel damage), high blood pressure, high cholesterol, obesity, hormonal imbalances (particularly low testosterone), neurological conditions (Parkinson’s, MS), and the side effects of certain medications.
+The most common physical causes are cardiovascular disease (narrowed arteries reducing penile blood flow), diabetes (nerve and vessel damage), high blood pressure, obesity, hormonal imbalances (particularly low testosterone), and neurological conditions.
+In older men, cardiovascular causes dominate.
+In younger men, psychological causes are more prominent.

 Can psychological factors cause erectile dysfunction?